changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-storm-develop-java-topology.md

 <properties>
     <project.build.sourceEncoding>UTF-8</project.build.sourceEncoding>
     <!--
-    This is a version of Storm from the Hortonworks repository that is compatible with HDInsight.
+    This is a version of Storm from the Hortonworks repository that is compatible with HDInsight 3.5.
     -->
-    <storm.version>1.0.1.2.5.3.0-37</storm.version>
+    <storm.version>1.1.0.2.6.1.9-1</storm.version>
 </properties>
 ```